hosua/chip8/README.md

 # Issues
 - opcode test looks like it works, but it shows OK opcodes when they aren't implemented yet too.
-- Keyboard input not yet implemented
+- Keyboard input is not implemented very well at the moment.

 # How to use